Frequently Asked Questions

 Financial Power of Attorney: Authorizes someone to handle financial tasks like paying bills or managing investments.

 A POA is a key part of estate planning because it ensures your affairs can be managed if you're unable to do so yourself.
+In Paducah, KY, I offer mobile services to help you create these important documents at your convenience, whether you’re at home in a hospital, or at a care facility.

 Q: What is a Living Will?